anyoptimization/pymoo/docs/source/index.rst

 Please note that some modules can be compiled to speed up computations (optional).
-The command above attempts is made to compile the modules; however, if unsuccessful, the pure python version is installed.
-More information are available in our :ref:`Installation Guide <installation>`.
+The command above attempts to compile the modules; however, if unsuccessful, the pure python version is installed.
+More information is available in our :ref:`Installation Guide <installation>`.